 Keep turning and rotating the dumpling for about 5 minutes, until the dumplings are golden and crisp.
 Use the skewers to transfer (stab the dumpling if you must) the dumplings to a plate.
 Let cool for about 1 minute before serving.
 Meanwhile, oil and repeat the cooking to make more takoyaki dumplings.

-5. To serve, drizzle the tonkatsu sauce and mayonnaise atop the dumplings.
+5. To serve, drizzle the tonkatsu sauce and squeeze (or pipe) mayonnaise atop the dumplings.
 Follow by sprinkling with seaweed and finish with the bonito flakes.
 Eat with forks or skewers, should you want to mimic the act of eating takoyaki on the street.

 Related info: